HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Introduction

 \section{Introduction}

 Real-time hydrological monitoring networks provide essential observations for water resources management, flood forecasting, ecosystem protection, and climate change adaptation~\cite{kratzert2019ungauged,kratzert2022caravan,sterle2024camelschem}.
 The United States Geological Survey operates more than 10,000 stream gauging stations that collectively produce millions of paired discharge and stage measurements each month, forming the backbone of decision-making across federal, state, and local agencies~\cite{kratzert2019towards,sterle2024camelschem}.
-The value of these observations depends directly on data quality~\cite{nearing2022lstm}.
+High-frequency sensor data are only as useful as their quality, and without timely, accurate quality control, the growing volume of observations becomes a bottleneck rather than a resource~\cite{nearing2022lstm}.

+Advances in sensor technology, telemetry, and network infrastructure have dramatically expanded the spatial and temporal density of hydrological monitoring.
+Modern gauging stations transmit stage and discharge at sub-hourly intervals, enabling real-time flood warnings, reservoir operations, and ecological flow management.
+Yet despite these technological improvements, raw sensor data remain inherently imperfect.
+Even in well-maintained monitoring networks, physical sensors inevitably experience drift, fouling, ice effects, rating-curve shifts, clock errors, and transmission failures, producing intermittent gaps or anomalies in the data~\cite{sun2019review,dogo2019survey}.
+These issues are an inherent part of sensing in operational environments, where the central challenge is ensuring fast, reliable quality control of the data they generate.